Kidney Stone (Urine)

-You will need to repeat the test at least twice so your doctor can compare the results.
+You will need to repeat the test at least twice so your healthcare provider can compare

 What other tests might I have along with this test?

-Your doctor may also order imaging tests including a CT scan and a special type of X-ray that uses a dye to look for kidney stones.
+scan and, a special type of X-ray (pyelogram) that uses a dye to look for kidney stones.